bertt/mapbox-vector-tile-cs/README.md

 1] GeoJSON

-The samples folder contains a simple console application that reads a vector tile from a file and writes the GeoJSON to the console.
+The samples folder contains a simple console application that reads a vector tile from a file and converts to GeoJSON file.

 2] SkiaSharp Forms Sample